JingDL/LeetCode/1240TilingaRectanglewiththeFewestSquares.md

     Inspired by others' solutions , especially for converting a partially filled rectangle into a single integer, which can be used as a HashMap key.

-    I use a HashMap stepsToReach to short-circuit the algorithm, which largely improvement the performance.
+    I use a HashMap stepsToReach to short-circuit the algorithm, which largely improves the performance.
 For the time complexity analysis, it is difficult to calculate the impact of the HashMap.
 There are totally n*m 1*1 squares, so the recursion depth could be n*m although we never reach n*m due to the HashMap.
     For each layer of the recursion, we can have n (n<m) different ways to get a square.
 The time complexity should be n^(n*m).
 This is a very rough estimation about the upper bound.